Thomas Joseph Connolly: Bishop of Baker

 On May 4, 1971, Connolly was appointed bishop of Baker by Pope Paul VI.
 He received his episcopal ordination on June 30, 1971, at Saint Francis de Sales Cathedral in Baker, Oregon, from Archbishop Robert Dwyer, with Bishops Gorman and Michael Green serving as co-consecrators.

 In accord with the reforms of the Second Vatican Council in Rome, Connolly established a priests' council, an annual presbyteral assembly, a sisters' council, and a diocesan pastoral council with lay participation.
 He oversaw a large-scale renovation of St. Francis de Sales Cathedral in the early 1980s.
 He also scheduled regular Spanish-language masses, established a program to assist undocumented immigrants in applying for American citizenship, and ordained the first class of permanent deacons for the diocese.

 Retirement and legacy

 Upon reaching the mandatory retirement age of 75, Connolly submitted his letter of resignation to Pope John Paul II in July 1997.
 His resignation was accepted on November 19, 1999, and Reverend Robert F. Vasa of the Diocese of Lincoln was named as his successor.
-Thomas Connolly died in Beaverton, Oregon, on April 2015, at age 92.
+Thomas Connolly died in Beaverton, Oregon, in April 2015, at age 92.